Anyone who has an online store wants to increase sales as much as possible. The question is, how do you do it?

 Since you want your calls-to-action to be the main focus on most pages, it’s important to declutter the navigation menus on your website.
 By minimizing the navigation elements on your key pages, your visitors’ eyes will be directed to the CTA.
 This will make them likely to follow through on your CTAs rather than unnecessarily bounce from page to page.

 In one experiment for an online store, MECLABS found that removing the top and sidebar navigations on checkout pages increased checkout rates by 10-percent.
-Similarly, a babysitting website almost doubled their conversion rates by hiding their main navigation.
-These experiments seem to fall in with some classic research from Marketing Sherpa, which found that removing navigation on key landing pages can lead to a 10 to 50-percent increase in conversions.
+This experiment seems to fall in with some classic research from Marketing Sherpa, which found that removing navigation on key landing pages can lead to a 10 to 50-percent increase in conversions.

 This doesn’t mean that your entire website shouldn’t have navigational elements at all—just that these elements shouldn’t distract from the main purpose of the page.
 Check out the example below from Hummingbird Hammocks.
 There is minimal navigation at the top of the product page, but the product photo and "Add to Cart" button are both more prominent.